Alumni News

 Elizabeth Cunniff passed away peacefully on September 4, 2025.
 She is survived by her husband, Glenn Dickerson; daughters Lori (Frank) Vonachen, Carie Shulla, and Amy (Mike) Boardley; sons Pat (Pam) Cunniff, Nate (Mary) Cunniff, Matt (Beth Bayer) Cunniff, and Steve (Mandi Solterman) Cunniff.
 She is also survived by 17 grandchildren and 19 great-grandchildren.
 Elizabeth was a dedicated and long-time German teacher at Marian High School in Mishawaka, IN, where she inspired generations of students.
 Books were her best friend, and she found great joy in her book club and the companionship of her teacher friends.
 She also loved playing the piano and tending to her garden.

 MaryAnn Dewald, 91 passed away in her home Wednesday, March 4th, 2026.
-MaryAnn was born in Mishawaka, Indiana to the late Vincent and Yvonne (DePaepe) Moraschi on November 22, 1934.
-On September 19,1953 she married the late (1997) James E. Dewald Sr. Surviving are their five children Jim ‘73 (Della) Dewald, Debby ‘74 (Dewald) (Farrell) Holland, Sandy ‘76 (Dewald) (Nick ‘74) DeCicco, Linda ‘77 (Dewald) (Dennis) O’Donnell, George (Linda Buchtel) Dewald; James Dewald ‘96, Gina Dewald ‘98, Micolette DeCicco ‘99, Vince Dewald ‘01, Rocco DeCicco ‘01, Nicola DeCicco ‘06, 14 Grandchildren and 21 great-grandchildren.
+Mother to Jim ‘73 (Della) Dewald, Debby ‘74 (Dewald) (Farrell) Holland, Sandy ‘76 (Dewald) (Nick ‘74) DeCicco, Linda ‘77 (Dewald) (Dennis) O’Donnell, George (Linda Buchtel) Dewald; James Dewald ‘96, Gina Dewald ‘98, Micolette DeCicco ‘99, Vince Dewald ‘01, Rocco DeCicco ‘01, Nicola DeCicco ‘06.

 Jill Ann Hunsberger, 77, of South Bend, Indiana, passed away on February 20, 2026.
 Survived by her husband, Tom; her children, Amy Herbertz ‘87 (Daniel), Ryan Hunsberger ‘90 (Jenny), Mel Lynch (Tim), and Kristin Hunsberger (Terry); and her 18 grandchildren, Patrick (Hunsberger) ‘13, Colleen (Hunsberger) ‘14.

-Mary Jo Molnar passed away January 24, 2026 at the age of 69.
-Born on September 30, 1956, Mary was deeply devoted to her family and friends.
-Mary and Joe shared 35 wonderful years together.
+Mary Jo Molnar passed away January 24, 2026.
 Mary was also fully dedicated to Eric’s Promise, supporting those in need in memory of her son Eric, who passed away in 2002.
-Mary was preceded in death by her mother, Delcie Sosinski; her father, Joseph Sosinski; and her son, Eric Henry.
-Mary had a beautiful, blended family and considered all the children to be her own.
+Mary was preceded in death by Eric Henry.
 She is survived by her loving husband, Joseph Molnar ‘69 of South Bend; her children, TJ Henry of Granger, Melissa (Henry) Schroder ‘00 of South Bend, Regina Emberton, Nicholas Molnar, Alexandra Remble, and Victoria Molnar, all of South Bend; her siblings, Kathy Mikulski (Michael, deceased) of Michigan City, Tom Sosinski (Trisha, deceased) of La Porte, Loran Sosinski (Sherry) of La Porte, Joe A. Sosinski (Jennifer) of Tennessee, and Michael Sosinski (Christine) of Ohio; Chloe Henry ‘21, Jacob Molnar ‘27, Reid Molnar ‘28 as well as other grandchildren and one great-grandchild.